HSungHee/Deep-Learning/README.md

 Large learning rate cause overshooting problem.
 On the other hand, small learning rate needs many iterations until convergence and trapping in local minima.

 ### Data Preprocessing
+Data preprocessing is an important step in the data mining process.
+If there is much irrelevant and redundant information present or noisy and unreliable data, then knowledge discovery during the training phase is more difficult.
+Data preparation and filtering steps can take considerable amount of processing time.
+Data preprocessing includes cleaning, Instance selection, normalization, transformation, feature extraction, and selection, etc. The product of data preprocessing is the final training set.

+Tasks of data preprocessing:
+* Data cleansing
+* Data editing
+* Data reduction
+* Data wrangling

 ### Overfitting